Where exactly are we: Accommodation Near Kruger National Park

 The people involved in ensuring your stay is truly memorable

-Sunday Matola is Swazi-speaking and is the newest member of our team.
-He has joined us as a General Assistant and helps with every aspect of the business.
+Sunday Matola is Swazi-speaking and is the longest-serving member of our current team.
+He works as our General Assistant and helps with every aspect of the business.
 You will get to know him well during your stay!
-Esther Nkosi and Hendry Matsane are also Swazi-speaking.
-Esther is responsible for keeping the property immaculate and will look after all of your laundry requirements.
-Hendry works in the garden and is also responsible for the hiking trails.
+Lindo Maphanga and Emmanuel Khoza are also Swazi-speaking.
+Lindo is responsible for keeping the property immaculate and will look after all of your laundry requirements.
+Emmanuel works in the garden and is also responsible for the hiking trails.
 They are always ready to greet you with a big and welcoming smile!
 We are very lucky to have them all as part of our team!